leofish56/EM_growth/README.md

 ## Code Execution Order
 To ensure optimal code performance, follow these steps in order:
 1. Clean your data using `clean_data.R`.
+2. Execute the function in `final_function.R`
+To plot your results :
+1. Clean your data using `clean_data.R`.
-2. Execute the function in `final_function.R`.
+2. Execute the function in `plot_function.R`
-3. Plot your results using `plots.R`.
+3. Plot your results in `plots.R`

 ## Files
 - `clean_data.R`: Script to clean your dataset.
 - `final_function.R`: Script to run the main function.
+- `plot_function.R`: Script to run the fucntion adapted to the plot I added in my thesis.
 - `plots.R`: Script to plot the results.

 ## References